History Summer Camps

 Advanced Adventures in History

-Eligibility: Children entering 7th, 8th, or 9th grade in the fall of 2024 may attend.
+Eligibility: Children entering 7th, 8th, or 9th grade in the Fall.

 Time: 9 a.m. to 12 p.m.